 Renewed Support Expected For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market turned lower again on Friday, one session after snapping the three-day slide in which it had stumbled almost 100 points or 1.5 percent.
-The Jakarta Composite Index now sits just above the 6,650-point plateau although it figures to rebound again on Monday.
+(RTTNews) - The Indonesia stock market on Thursday halted the three-day winning streak in which it had surged almost 225 points or 3.3 percent.
+The Jakarta Composite Index now sits just beneath the 6,865-point plateau although it's expected to open higher again on Friday.

-The global forecast for the Asian markets is upbeat, thanks to encouraging economic and earnings news.
-The European and U.S. markets were up sharply and the Asian bourses figure to open in similar fashion.
+The global forecast for the Asian markets is mixed to higher, with gains from the technology and property stocks likely capped by weakness from the energy companies.
+The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.

-The JCI finished modestly lower on Friday following losses from the resource stocks and mixed performances from the financials and cement companies.
+The JCI finished slightly lower on Thursday following mixed performances from the financial shares and the resource companies.

-Among the actives, Bank Danamon Indonesia surged 4.10 percent, while Bank Central Asia fell 0.36 percent, Bank Mandiri declined 1.71 percent, Bank Rakyat Indonesia collected 1.23 percent, Indosat Ooredoo tanked 2.01 percent, Indocement advanced 0.83 percent, Semen Indonesia surrendered 2.30 percent, United Tractors plunged 2.60 percent, Astra International slumped 2.46 percent, Energi Mega Persada stumbled 3.48 percent, Astra Agro Lestari tumbled 1.92 percent, Aneka Tambang plummeted 6.67 percent, Vale Indonesia cratered 6.01 percent, Timah crashed 3.42 percent and Bumi Resources, Bank CIMB Niaga, Bakrie Sumatera Plantations and Bank Negara Indonesia were unchanged.
+Among the actives, Bank Danamon Indonesia fell 0.40 percent, while Bank CIMB Niaga shed 0.50 percent, Bank Negara Indonesia collected 0.65 percent, Bank Rakyat Indonesia rose 0.23 percent, Indosat Ooredoo strengthened 1.56 percent, Indocement advanced 0.80 percent, Semen Indonesia rose 0.38 percent, Indofood Suskes climbed 1.06 percent, United Tractors lost 0.58 percent, Astra International retreated 1.59 percent, Astra Agro Lestari stumbled 1.32 percent, Aneka Tambang skidded 1.18 percent, Vale Indonesia advanced 0.97 percent, Timah declined 1.43 percent and Bumi Resources, Bank Central Asia, Bank Mandiri, Energi Mega Persada and Bakrie Sumatera Plantations were unchanged.

-The lead from Wall Street is broadly positive as the major averages opened higher on Friday and remained firmly in the green throughout the session.
+The lead from Wall Street is upbeat as the major averages shook off early weakness on Thursday, moving solidly into the green as the day progressed.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!